Cosmic-ray-electron boosted light dark matter: Implications of LZ 2025 data

-{\bf Introduction.} The quest for the particle nature of the non luminous and non-baryonic dark matter (DM) persists even after the numerous investigations over the past several decades \cite{Jungman:1995df,Cirelli:2024ssz}.
-DM constitutes $25\%$ of the total energy budget of the universe at present and has been strongly indicated by observations relying on its gravitational interactions \cite{Zwicky:1933gu,Rubin:1970zza,PAMELA:2011bbe,Planck:2018vyg}.
-Despite the strong observational evidence, the non-gravitational interactions of particle DM still remain elusive.
+{\bf Introduction:} The quest for the particle nature of the nonluminous and nonbaryonic dark matter (DM) persists even after the numerous investigations over the past several decades \cite{Jungman:1995df,Cirelli:2024ssz}.
+DM constitutes $25\%$ of the total energy budget of the Universe at present and has been strongly indicated by observations relying on its gravitational interactions \cite{Zwicky:1933gu,Rubin:1970zza,PAMELA:2011bbe,Planck:2018vyg}.
+Despite the strong observational evidence, the nongravitational interactions of particle DM still remain elusive.
 Ground-based direct detection (DD) experiments bring an excellent opportunity to trace such galactic DM particles through their scatterings with nucleons or electrons while the Earth traverses through the DM halo \cite{Cirelli:2024ssz,Lin:2019uvt,Feng:2010gw, AristizabalSierra:2021kht, DeRomeri:2025nkx}.
-Null results in experiments like XENONnT \cite{XENON:2020iwh}, LUX-ZAPELIN (LZ) \cite{LZ:2022lsv,LZ:2025zpw} , PandaX-4T \cite{PandaX:2025rrz}, DarkSide-50 \cite{DarkSide:2018ppu} have placed stringent constraints on the electroweak scale DM and thus motivate the community to seek DM particles in the sub-GeV mass range.
+Null results in experiments like XENONnT \cite{XENON:2020iwh}, LUX-ZEPLIN (LZ) \cite{LZ:2022lsv,LZ:2025zpw} , PandaX-4T \cite{PandaX:2025rrz}, and DarkSide-50 \cite{DarkSide:2018ppu} have placed stringent constraints on the electroweak scale DM and thus motivate the community to seek DM particles in the sub-GeV mass range.